jugstalt/gview-gis/README.md

 # gview5

-gView GIS - Userfriendly open source GI framework

 The software consists of desktop applications for creating maps and the gView server for publishing the maps as map services (WMS, GeoServices REST, etc).

+*gView Carto* and *gView DataExplorer* runs on windows and require die .NET Framework >=4.7.2 *gView Server* is fully .NET Core (AspNetCore 3.0.0).
+It can run on windows, linux, mac and as a docker container

-Download the leatest release as ZIP from [Released](https://github.com/jugstalt/gview5/releases) Unzip and run...
+Download the leatest release as ZIP from [Releases](https://github.com/jugstalt/gview5/releases) Unzip and run...

-On detailed installation documentation:
+Read the installation documentation:
 [Online Documentation](https://docs.gviewonline.com)

 Some screenshots to demonstrate some of the features of gview GIS